Any equipment that increases performance or prevents injuries is worth looking at for CrossFit athletes.

 - Priced as a Pair

-The key differentiation of this product is that it is triple reinforced making it not only a strong knee sleeve, but one that also provides durability for the roughest of athletes.
+This is a non slip neoprene material similar to the E26 sleeves, and provides durability for the roughest of athletes.
 Most reviewers have identified it as a long lasting product.

 Rehband Knee Sleeve